LiLabAtVT/LiLabAtVT.github.io/index.md

   cta_url: "https://github.com/LiLabAtVT"
 excerpt: "We are driven by the revolution of big data and AI in plant biology and agriculture."
 intro:
-  - excerpt: '* Our research focuses on developing computational tools for genomic and phenomic data analysis.
+  - excerpt: 'Our research focuses on developing computational tools for genomic and phenomic data analysis.

-              * We are interested in understanding the connections between genotypes and phenotypes.
+              We are interested in understanding the connections between genotypes and phenotypes.

-              * Our approach is to use interpretable machine learning methods to extract meaningful information from big data and to make actionable predictions.'
+              Our approach is to use interpretable machine learning methods to extract meaningful information from big data and to make actionable predictions.'

 feature_row:
   - image_path: /assets/images/regulatory_network.jpeg